-Noack then moved to London to explore the relationship between classical music and theatre in an academic environment at Guildhall School of Music and Drama (GSMD).
-There he premiered 3 works for the BBC, represented GSMD at the Royal Conservatory of The Hague for a 10-day improvisation conference, performed throughout Europe with his chamber group The Venari Trio, and won the 2013 Guildhall School of Music and Drama’s coLABorate Award receiving resources to experiment with atypical formats for presenting live classical music.
-The coLABorate Award led to Noack’s production Transfigured Night, a dramatization of Arnold Schoenberg’s Verklarte Nacht, which premiered in April 2014 at the Barbican Center for a sold out, four-performance run.
+While pursuing a Masters Degree at Guildhall School of Music and Drama (GSMD), I won the coLABorate Award and created Transfigured Night, a dramatization of Arnold Schoenberg’s Verklarte Nacht.
 Six musicians and two actors brought the string sextet to life, with the audience scattered among the 50 trees of a nighttime forest.
-Transfigured Night offered audiences a multi-sensory experience through use of immersive set, lighting, and costume design.
 Musical Opinion magazine called Transfigured Night, “daring and poetic…a very auspicious debut indeed.”
 NPR’s Ari Shapiro said, “Fresh, creative productions like this are what keeps London’s art scene vibrant.”

-In February 2016 Hunter was artist in residence at the Banff Centre for Arts and Creativity where he collaborated with film maker Huei Lin—an active member of the Stoney Nakoda First Nation—to create a music video based on Fazil Say’s solo piano piece, Kara Toprak. video link: https://youtu.be/-rjZg2Ov1TE
+In February 2016, as an artist-in-residence at the Banff Centre for Arts and Creativity, I collaborated with Conal Labelle – an active member of Stoney Nakoda First Nation – and filmmaker Huei Lin to create a music video based on the composer Fazil Say’s solo piano piece, Kara Toprak (Black Earth).